omar-salah-elshafey/BlogPlatformCleanArchitecture/README.md

 This project is a blog platform built with .NET 8, following the principles of Clean Architecture.
 It provides a robust and maintainable foundation for creating and managing blog content.
 This project focuses on the backend implementation, providing a RESTful API for future frontend integration.
+The front-end project linked to this project: [blog-platform front-end](https://github.com/omar-salah-elshafey/blog-platform-angular)

 ## Features